department-of-veterans-affairs/va-gov-onboarding/widgets/SCAFFOLDING.md

 };
 ```

 This is a basic React component that you'll eventually expand upon to make it do something useful for veterans.
+A widget can be made up of one or more React components.

 ##  Conditionally Mount the Widget